kimtth/xmpp-socketio-rabbitmq/Readme.md

  simple-xmpp: Wrapper of node-simple-xmpp.
 It uses deprecated API inside of the core module, not able to make a connection with ejabberd server. https://github.com/simple-xmpp/node-simple-xmpp.git

+ xmpp.js: xmpp.js is required to develop group-chat and broadcast by referring to the protocol document.
  ```

 # RabbitMQ with Docker